abilandz/PH8124/Lecture_5/Lecture_5.md

 ```bash
 date 1> output.log
 ```
-Whatever the command **date** was printing on the terminal, now it is re-directed to the physical file named ```output.log```.
+Whatever the command **date** was printing on the terminal, after it executed correctly, now it is re-directed to the physical file named ```output.log```.
 If that file does not exist, it will be automatically created at this point.
 The file's location in the file system can also be specified in this context both with an absolute and a relative path.
 If you now execute:

 ```bash
 cat output.log